popolo-project/popolo-spec/specs/vote.md

 1. voter

+    >In the [House of Representatives of New Zealand](http://www.parliament.nz/en-nz/features/00NZPHomeNews20121019a1/conscience-votes), the parties regularly cast the votes, not the members.

     >Alice uses voting records to identify voting blocs.

     >Bob subscribes to receive an email alert when John Q. Public votes.

+1. the option chosen by the voter

+    >e.g. yes, no, or abstain.

+1. the voter's political party

     >Carol tracks which members of the government vote with the opposition.

     >Dave checks how political parties voted on an important bill.

-    >In the [House of Representatives of New Zealand](http://www.parliament.nz/en-nz/features/00NZPHomeNews20121019a1/conscience-votes), the parties regularly cast the votes, not the members.

-1. the option chosen by the voter

-    >e.g. yes, no, or abstain.

 1. the voter's role in the event

-    >In the House of Commons of the United Kingdom, the tellers are the members who count the votes.
+    >In the House of Commons of the United Kingdom, the [tellers](/appendices/examples.html#tellers) are the members who count the votes.

     >Eve analyzes the chair's behavior on tie votes.